-Maintenance vs. Improvements: Replacing the roof or air conditioner makes your house more sell-able but doesn’t increase its value.
+Maintenance vs. Improvements: Replacing the roof or air conditioner makes your house more sell-able but doesn’t increase its value that much.
 Why you may ask?
 These are maintenance items.
-If 2 houses are for sale, one with a new roof and the other with an older roof, buyers will go for the new roof but won’t pay much for it.
-Trying to recover money you spent on repairs is a way sellers over price their homes..
+Trying to recover money you spent on repairs is a way sellers over price their homes.
 An improvement might be adding a pool, or renovating an out dated kitchen.
-Once again beware of over improvements.
+Beware of over improvements.
 You never want the biggest most expensive home in your sub division.

 Curb Appeal: By that I mean simple things like a nice lawn, trees, shrubs, flowers and a freshly painted exterior.
 First impressions mean everything.
 There are buyers who won’t even get out of the car to look at some properties.

 Things You Control: You control the exterior and interior appearance of your house like paint, carpets and landscaping.
 You control general appearance, like keeping things neat and clean.
 You control access like keeping your house ready to show at all times and on a lock box for convenience.
 You control the asking price.

 Things You Don’t Control: Location, school district, size, style, market trends, mortgage rates and the price that a buyer will actually pay for your house.

 Home Warranties: Many sellers in Marion County offer home warranties as an incentive to buyers.
 Home warranties cost around $500.00 for a basic package.
 They provide peace of mind especially on older homes.